Luzefiru/.dotfiles/README.md

 # .dotfiles

-My backed up configurations for my ~/.dotfiles, along with a setup guide.
+A remote backup repository containing my `~/.dotfiles`, along with a guide to spin up my development environment in any machine.

 # Table of Contents